About us

 The NFRSA Today

-It is now a registered charity and so far, over £10,000 has been gifted to animals from all four services.
+It is a registered charity, and so far tens of thousands have been gifted to animals from all six services.

 There are no membership fees, no monthly payments expected, or asked for.
-The gifts are free and given with enormous respect and admiration.
+The gifts are free and given with enormous respect.
 Registration is required to access funds, but that too is free – we are a family and forging ahead together is vital.

 The NFRSA is also incredibly proud to work alongside it’s colleagues in the same sector.
-While there is nothing formally in place for the fire, prison, and border force services, there are 16 charities who locally support retired police dogs, covering 28 out of the 43 constabularies.
+While there is nothing formally in place for the fire and border force services, there are 16 charities who locally support retired police dogs, covering 28 out of the 43 constabularies, as well as a dedicated charity supporting retired prison dogs.
 It is incredibly important to us that we do not undermine their fantastic efforts, and so we stand alongside them and do what we can to support their work.
 We simply fill in the gaps!

 THE FUTURE